 Churchill’s first known use of the phrase was in a letter to President Truman in May of 1945, where he wrote:

 ‘An iron curtain is drawn down upon their front.
 We do not know what is going on behind.
 There seems little doubt that the whole of the region Lubeck-Trieste-Corfu will soon be completely in their hands.
 [Following American withdrawal] a broad band of many hundreds of miles of Russian-occupied territory will isolate us from Poland.…it would be open to the Russians in a very short time to advance if they chose, to the waters of the North Sea and the Atlantic.’

-A list of the best Churchill ‘one-liner’ quotes
+A list of some of the best ‘one-liner’ Churchill quotes

 Searching the internet will return hundreds of short quotes attributed to Winston Churchill–many of which are incorrect.
 Here we examine a list of Churchill’s best ‘one-liners’ throughout his life.